We offer Louisiana's only true conflict-free tenant representation. Let us advise you on your lease project from conception to completion.

 2014 CoStar Power Broker Award winner for Top Office Leasing Brokers in the New Orleans/Metairie Kenner market.

 This award is based on overall leasing transaction volume as reported to CoStar and measured against all the commercial real estate brokers active in the region.
 As the largest research organization serving commercial real este, CoStar independently confirms and recognizes the most active firms and individual dealmakers in the industry each year with this prestigious award

-Working independently and with regional and national Tenant Brokers as the local expert successfully satisfied the client transaction needs of Newmark Knight Frank/Grubb & Ellis, Equis, Studley Company, CRESA, International Tenant Representation Alliance (ITRA) and Oncor, International.
-Maria utilized her extensive up-to-date market knowledge and local brokerage relationships.
-Representing several highly specialized medical needs, insurance, legal and retail requirements.
+- Worked independently and with regional/national Tenant Brokers as the local expert on transactions for Newmark Knight Frank/Grubb & Ellis, Equis, Studley Company, CRESA, and International Tenant Representation Alliance (ITRA) using extensive up-to-date market knowledge to represent highly specialized medical, insurance, legal, general office and retail clients.